 Exact match anchor text includes a keyword from that page that is being linked to.

 Partial match anchor text includes a variation of the keyword on the page you are linking to.

 Branded anchor text is when you use a brand name as anchor text.
 For example, using “SEO Design Chicago” for an article linking back to our blog.

 A naked link is when you simply use a URL as anchor text.
 URL anchors are not the best anchor text to use.

 Generic anchor text is a generic word or phrase.
 This is not a recommended best practice for anchor text.

 Where in My Article Should I Place Anchor Text?

-Hopefully, you now know what is anchor text and how to use it to promote your articles.
-Or at the very least, you are now able to identify when an article you are reading is using links to enhance their writing.
-Most articles use anchor text and yours should help the engagement on your article.
+Hopefully, you now know how to perform anchor text optimization.
 So what are you waiting for?
 Get going and use some of the tips you learned today to help your article be seen by even more readers.
 Or, contact SEO Design Chicago for help with link building for your own website!